 Employee turnover is very costly for organisations and can directly impact business performance.
 But understanding and improving employees' experiences in the workplace can help reduce those costs.
-At Qualtrics, we use a time-bound guestion in the hopes of identifying the experience gaps and reducing flight risk between employees who have one foot out the door and those who are planning to stay for the long haul.
+At Qualtrics, we use a time-bound question in the hopes of identifying the experience gaps and reducing flight risk between employees who have one foot out the door and those who are planning to stay for the long haul.

-Our study found that 18% of employees in Singapore intend to stay at their company for less than a year while 38% intend to stay for less than 2 years.
-This means a company needs to replace more than a third of its workforce every two years - a significant cost to the business.
+Our study found that 16% of employees in Malaysia intend to stay at their company for less than a year while 30% intend to stay for less than 2 years.
+This means a company needs to replace almost a third of its workforce every two years - a significant cost to the business.

-of employees say they intend to stay with their company "1 vear or less"
+160/0 or employees suy any to stay with their company "1 year or less" of employees say they intend